lalalune/blog/_posts/2024-9-3-If-You-Could-Build-Anything.md

 ---
 layout: post
-title: The Problem With Capitalism
+title: If You Could Build Anything
 ---

 I love capitalism.
 Look at how far it has gotten us.
 Look at what it has brought us.